madhukaplan212-cell/BRG-ISEA-ACTIVITIES_DOCUMENTATION-/README.md

 A GitHub account was created and a new repository was set up to document all lab activities.
 As I had no prior experience using GitHub, the web interface was used to create and manage the repository.
 This repository is used to store screenshots and written documentation for each lab session.
+As Git was not covered, I used GitHub App to clone the repository onto my local machine.

 2️⃣ Downloading Ubuntu ISO